JRasmusBm/git-workshop/05_merge_vs_rebase.md

 git log --oneline --all --graph
 ```

 It's a bit crowded, let's look at them separately.
+Remember to look at the
+changes from the perspective of the main branch.

 ```sh
 clear